xabra/rust_language_reference/Rust Cheatsheet.md

 ### Option\<T> Enum

-The Option type is an enum that encodes the common scenario in which a value could be something or it could be nothing.
+The Option type is an enum that encodes when result could be something or nothing.
+The Option namespace is brought in in the rust prelude.

-- Forces the programmer to explicitly handle the case where a value is None, in contrast to 'null'
-- Option namespace is brought in in the rust prelude.
-- Option<T> is a distinct type, for each type T

 ```rust
 enum Option<T> {